Docs Menu

 Follow the steps below to connect your Go application with a MongoDB Atlas cluster.

-Create a new directory and initialize your project by using go mod.
+Create a new directory and initialize your project by using go mod, as shown in the following commands:

 mkdir go-quickstart